 After much deliberation, here are Boss Wave’s favorite games of 2014.
-There’s not as much crossover as there was last year and there’s been plenty of confusion over non-2014 games somehow making the 2014 lists… but the results are a fun compilation of a lot of the best stuff we played over the past year.
-Make sure to tune into the companion episode #079 and, as always, we’d love to hear any thoughts you might have so give us a shout!
+There’s not as much crossover as there was last year and there’s been plenty of confusion over non-2014 games somehow making the 2014 lists… but the result is a fun compilation of a lot of the best stuff we played over the past year.
+Make sure to tune into the companion episode #079 and, as always, we’d love to hear any thoughts you might have, so give us a shout!

 Hey, remember that Top Games of 2013 list we had a show about all those moons ago?
 Oh yeah, well here it is in all its official written glory.
 2013 was a hell of a year in gaming and will probably be remembered as the last banner year for two aging consoles giving way to their shiny new successors.
 Whether it was a big AAA title like The Last of Us or GTAV, a little indie like Brothers: A Tale of Two Sons or an artsy platformer like Rayman Legends, 2013 had something on offer for everyone.
 Continue Reading